 What Are Transparent Solar Panels?

-How Transparent Solar Panels Work
+How Transparent Solar Glass Panels Work

-- Energy conversion.
-They turn the invisible light into electricity
+- Energy conversion – They turn the invisible light into electricity

-Since they only use invisible light, the panels can stay clear while still making power.
-They are ideal for use in windows and other glass applications.
+Since these solar glass panels only use invisible light, they can stay clear while still making power.
+This makes them perfect for windows and other places where we need to see through the glass.

 How Are They Different from Traditional Solar Panels